jphaneuf/RepData_PeerAssessment1/PA1_template.md

 ## [1] 10766.19
 ```

 ## Are there differences in activity patterns between weekdays and weekends?
+Let's add a column to our doctored dataset containing a factor indicating if the measurement day is a weekday or a weekend.

 ```r
 library(lubridate)